garrandall/popular-music-data/tracks/i-don-t-want-to-wait-paula-cole.md

 Will it be yes or will it be sorry

-Doo doo doo doooo
+Doo doo doo doo
-Doo doo doo doooo
+Doo doo doo doo
-Doo doo doo doo doooo
+Doo doo doo doo doo

 He showed up all wet on the rainy front step